laro/Cilia/1 Basics/5 Control Flow.md

 # Control Flow

-Branches, loops, and exceptions,   without braces around the condition clause (as in Python, Swift, Go, Ruby).
+Branches, loops, and exceptions, without parentheses around the condition clause (as in Python, Swift, Go, Ruby).

 ## Conditional Branches
 ```